What is Business Insurance

 What is Business Insurance?

-Business Insurance can provide cover for your business’ premises and contents, against loss, damage or theft, also offering protection against financial loss experienced from an insured interruption to your business.
+Business Insurance, also known as a Business Insurance Pack, can provide cover for your business’ premises and contents against loss, damage or theft, as well as protection against financial loss experienced from an insured interruption to your business.

 It is usually broken down by the following types of protection: